 24. In April 2015 the UN Human Rights Commissioner Zeid Ra'ad al Hussein urged the UK government to tackle "anti-foreigner abuse" in the British press after one newspaper (the ‘Sun’

 ) referred to migrants as "cockroaches".
-In the UK the term migrants is being used extensively to label people who are refugees from the conflict in Syria.
+In the UK the term migrants was being used extensively to label people who are refugees from the conflict in Syria.
 This characterisation of refugees as ‘migrants’ is indicative of a major failure in the UK’s approach to refugees - men, women and children who have been driven from their homes in Syria by overwhelmingly dangerous circumstances.

 26. Mr Hussein said the article in the Sun